LOLITA ANALYSIS - PART SEVEN

-In the book he is living with Rita when he receives two letters, one from Farlow telling him he is no longer going to take care of his affairs and demanding he produce Lolita, and the next one from...Lolita, dated September 18th.
+In the book Humbert is living with Rita when he receives two letters, one from Farlow telling him he is no longer going to take care of his affairs and demanding he produce Lolita, and the next one from...Lolita, dated September 18th.

-He pursues and locates where Dick Schiller was living when they married (Killer Street) and then locates her on Hunter Road.
+Humbert pursues and locates where Dick Schiller was living when they married (Killer Street) and then locates her on Hunter Road.

 As in the film, he does not immediately meet Dick but instead begins interrogating Lolita about the man who she'd left with, Humbert recognizing that Dick is not the man for whom he's looking.
 She refuses to tell him, then when he threatens to leave, she confesses who it was, the only man she had ever been crazy about.
 What about Dick?
 He was a lamb but it wasn't the same etc. Had Humbert never counted?
 The past was past and she guessed he had been a good father.
 She relates how she had met Quilty when she was ten and he had pulled her on his lap and kissed her.
 He had seen them at the inn.
 She felt it had been horrid of her to sidetrack him into believing Clare was an old female.
 She further felt that the world was one big gag after another and if someone wrote up her life no one would believe it.

 Dick goes back outside, and as Lolita smokes, "Gracefully, in a blue mist, Charlotte Haze rose from her grave."
 Humbert accuses her of betraying him and demands to know where Quilty is.
 She says there had been no betrayal as Humbert was among friends with Quilty as he too liked little girls and had been jailed once.
-He was a genius.
+She asserts he was a genius.
 He took her to a dude ranch that was lush and had a waterfall and they had gone through a coronation ceremony, a ducking, "as when you cross the Equator."
 His Hollywood promises didn't work out.
 He was an addict, a sex freak and his friends were his slaves.
-She refused to take part in his friends "movie pictures" and Quilty kicked her out.
+She refused to take part in his friends' "movie pictures" and Quilty kicked her out.